Why register multiple domains?

 How does SEO work (in a nutshell)?

-The fun begins after you (or your website guru) does the website backend stuff needed to attract the attention of the almighty Googlebot.
-Now, search engines know that your site exists.
-They scan it, index the information, and analyze the website’s content to determine how and where your site should display on the results page.
-Your site won’t rank well if it isn’t optimized.
+Google Search Console), search engines know that your site exists.
+They scan it, index the information, and analyze the website’s content to determine how and where your website’s content should display on search engine results pages (SERPs).

 While each search engine has its own set of ranking criteria, they all look at these same basic but key elements: